Winter Storm Watch issued for Buffalo, Edmunds, Faulk, Hand, Hyde, McPherson by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-14 13:49:00 MST Expires: 2022-12-15 17:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Aurora; Beadle; Douglas; Jerauld WINTER STORM WARNING NOW IN EFFECT UNTIL 6 PM CST THURSDAY * WHAT...Heavy snow.
-Additional snow accumulations of 4 to 8 inches.
-Winds gusting as high as 45 mph. * WHERE...Beadle, Jerauld, Aurora and Douglas Counties. * WHEN...Until 6 PM CST Thursday. * IMPACTS...Travel could be very difficult.
-Areas of blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
-Gusty winds could bring down tree branches.

-weather.gov

-Effective: 2022-12-14 13:49:00 MST Expires: 2022-12-15 17:00:00 MST Urgency: Expected Severity: Severe Certainty: Likely Instruction: Travel should be restricted to emergencies only.
+Effective: 2022-12-15 10:44:00 MST Expires: 2022-12-16 11:00:00 MST Urgency: Expected Severity: Severe Certainty: Likely Instruction: Travel should be restricted to emergencies only.
 If you must travel, have a winter survival kit with you.
 If you get stranded, stay with your vehicle.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Brule; Charles Mix; Gregory BLIZZARD WARNING NOW IN EFFECT UNTIL 6 PM CST THURSDAY * WHAT...Blizzard conditions.
-Additional snow accumulations of 4 to 8 inches.
-Winds gusting as high as 50 mph. * WHERE...Gregory, Brule and Charles Mix Counties. * WHEN...Until 6 PM CST Thursday. * IMPACTS...Travel could be very difficult.
-Blowing snow will significantly reduce visibility.
+The latest road conditions can be obtained by calling 5 1 1.
+Target Area: Brown BLIZZARD WARNING IN EFFECT UNTIL NOON CST FRIDAY * WHAT...Blizzard conditions.
+Additional snow accumulations of 4 to 6 inches.
+Winds gusting as high as 50 mph. * WHERE...Brown County. * WHEN...Until noon CST Friday. * IMPACTS...Travel could be very difficult.
+Widespread blowing snow will significantly reduce visibility.
 The hazardous conditions could impact the morning or evening commute.

-Gusty winds could bring down tree branches.
+weather.gov

-Winter Storm Warning issued for Burleigh, Dickey, Emmons, Foster, Kidder, La Moure, Logan by NWS
+Blizzard Warning issued for Bottineau, Burleigh, Dickey, Emmons, Foster, Grant, Kidder by NWS

 Comments / 0